2025 Kangaroo tour of England: Incidents

 Ahead of the second test, UK serial prankster Daniel Jarvis gained access to the pitch and lined up with the Australia team before kickoff during the national anthems.
 He was subsequently detained by Merseyside Police at 2:30pm initially on suspension of "fraud by false representation".
-The following day he was charged with "disrupting a person engaged in a lawful activity", to which he pleaded not guilty on 3 November and will stand trial in April 2026.
+The following day he was charged with "disrupting a person engaged in a lawful activity", to which he pleaded not guilty on 3 November with a trial date set for April 2026.

+On 21 April 2026, Jarvis pleaded guilty to trespassing and was given a 10-week suspended sentence, and a community order including a rehabilitation activity requirement and 150 hours of unpaid work, in addition to being order to pay £500 in damages and a victim surcharge.